-At Woolworths Holdings Limited (WHL) our mission is to be one of the world's most responsible retailers by doing good business for our customers, our people and our planet.
-To help us achieve this, we expect our suppliers who are directly contracted by us to supply goods or services (referred to as 'Suppliers'), to conduct fair and ethical trade, advance the welfare of their employees and provide work facilities of an acceptable standard, as well as prevent harm to animals and the environment.
+At Woolworths Holdings Limited, and its subsidiaries ('WHL Group'), our mission is to be one of the world's most responsible retailers by doing good business for our customers, our people, and our planet.
+We recognise the important role that our supply chain partners play in helping us to achieve our mission and we accordingly expect all direct and indirect suppliers of products and services to the WHL Group (referred to as 'Suppliers') to uphold our values and the commitments, as set out in this Code of Business Principles (referred to as the 'Code').